trapeze-bell-peter/hamiltonian_comp/README.md

 ```
 This shows the language is pretty fast, but on this problem not as fast as Java.
 Note the warning about not using the release flag.
 However, when I compile with
-the releae flag, the compiler dumps out with an LLVM assertion error.
+the release flag, the compiler dumps out with an LLVM assertion error.

-Strengths or Crystal:
+Strengths of Crystal:
 - Expressive language
 - Pure OO - everything is an object
 - Fast